 Sweet peas are the perfect cut-and-come-again flowers, hard to beat for scent and their translucent beauty.
 Provide them with sun, rich well-drained soil and some supports to scramble up.

 Cosmos is a classic cut flower, providing clouds of bloom from June to November, and these half-hardy annuals are easy to grow.
 They need full sun, moist but well-drained chalky or neutral soil.
 Direct sow in early May.

-Sunflowers are a cheery choice and offer a range of sizes and colours.
-Simply sow the seed in spring once the frost has passed, where you want them to grow.
+Sunflowers are a cheery choice and offer a range of sizes and colors.
+Simply sow the seed in spring once the frost has passed, where you want to grow sunflowers.
 They need sun and loose, well-draining soil.

 Lilies come in a plethora of hues and are long-lasting in the vase.
 Provide them with a sunny spot and rich fertile soil that is moist but free-draining.
 You can remove the anthers as soon as the flowers open as the pollen stains skin and clothing.

 (Above, left to right)